richTheCreator/Elevated-Trading-LLC/src/pages/products/delta-8-flower-infusion-service/index.md

 Note: The quality of your input material will directly affect the output material.
 Coating your flower with Delta 8 distillate and CBG kief will increase the cannabinoid content of the flower, but it will not drastically change the appearance of your bud structure.

-Each component of the process is 3rd party lab-tested and compliant for the 2018 Farm Bill.
-All products listed on the site and in our process are hemp-derived, federally legal, and contain less than 0.3% Delta-9 THC.

 Contact us today to discuss pricing and logistics.

+## What is Delta 8?

+Delta 8 THC, short for Delta 8 tetrahydrocannabinol, is just one of the many cannabinoids present in the cannabis plant.
+Delta 8 is naturally occurring in the cannabis plant, but only in trace amounts.
+The majority of the Delta 8 on the market today is hemp-derived by isolating CBD from hemp flower and then converting the CBD isolate into Delta 8 distillate.
+The effects of Delta 8 do create a psychoactive effect, or "high", but it is much less potent than the Delta 9 THC which is typically associated with cannabis.

+All of the Delta 8 products sold by Elevated Trading are hemp-derived and contain less than 0.3% Delta 9 THC making the product federally legal under the 2018 Farm Bill.